mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 These metaphors invite a connection to play theories concept of as the magic circle.
 Play theorist outline the value of stepping into a more controlled area of voluntary experimentation where the fear of failure is reduced.
 Game rules are norms which seed participation in community processes.

-The concepts of affective space and magic circle  as a way to encourage participants to improvise from a starting structure are of value to provide guidance to practitioners in the domain of informal digital design.
+The concepts of affective space and magic circle  as a way to encourage participants to improvise from a starting structure are of value to provide guidance to practitioners in the domain of informal digital design. or examples see the book , a
 The playful context of the game's magic circle can facilitate participants to adapt norms and rules to their own playing styles.
 Through this lens, the interaction of playtesting, code playgrounds and a sandbox of game patterns emerge as a key practices to facilitate and maintain learner agency.
 The discussion of the next chapter explores the intersection of these elements in more detail. -->

-## Part Three : Synthesis & contributions to the field
+## Part Three : Synthesis & contributions to the field = EDITING DOWN OR MOVING

 <!-- TO INTEGRATE?